Medically reviewed by Drugs.com. Last updated on Jan 10, 2019.

 There are no contraindications listed in the manufacturer’s prescribing information.

-Elevated intraocular pressure: Adults: Ophthalmic: One drop in the affected eye(s) once daily in the evening; do not exceed the once daily dosage because it has been shown that more frequent administration may decrease the IOP-lowering effect
+Elevated intraocular pressure: Ophthalmic: One drop in the affected eye(s) once daily in the evening; do not exceed the once daily dosage because it has been shown that more frequent administration may decrease the IOP-lowering effect

 For ophthalmic use only.
 Wash hands before use.
 Avoid touching the tip of the single-use container to eye or other surfaces.
 Each single-use container has adequate solution to treat both eyes (if applicable); discard immediately after use.
 If more than one topical ophthalmic drug is being used, administer the drugs at least 5 minutes apart.